crystalmcrystal/deuterium_analysis/data/README.txt

 Crystal Notes:
-DG - refers to a focus on the Delta and Gamma Balmer lines Files are named according to integration time of the spectrometer
+DG - refers to a focus on the Delta and Gamma Balmer lines Files are named according to integration time of the spectrometer Integration time * scan to average = 4000
+Spectrometer is apporximately 8 cm away from discharge source and aligned by line of sight (LoS) axis.

 Spectrometer Notes:
 Active Pixel range: 0-3647